anoopsarkar/advanced-nlp-class/hw1.md

 Each time the pseudo-code uses $$[ v_{1} \ldots v_{T} ]$$ for some
 tensors $$v_{i}$$ it means you should use `torch.cat` to concatenate the vectors (you can use a for loop to compute each $$v_{i}$$).

+The paper that introduced the use of a CRF layer in neural networks is:

+> [Neural Architectures for Named Entity Recognition](https://arxiv.org/abs/1603.01360).
+Guillaume Lample, Miguel Ballesteros, Sandeep Subramanian, Kazuya Kawakami, Chris Dyer.
+NAACL 2016.

+Based on the original CRF paper (which you don't really need to dive into but linked here for completeness):

+> [Conditional Random Fields: Probabilistic Models for Segmenting and Labeling Sequence Data](https://dl.acm.org/doi/10.5555/645530.655813).
+John Lafferty, Andrew McCallum, Fernando Pereira.
+ICML 2001.

 ### Dealing with Misspellings